 Former Managing Director of augmented reality company Aurasma, Martina King has an extensive career in media technology.
 Her previous leadership roles include Managing Director of Capital Radio PLC, where was a key contributor to the trebling of the radio industry’s advertising revenue and successfully defended the radio station’s number one position in London.
 Martina was also Managing Director of Yahoo!
 Europe where she led the team to rebuild the European business after the ‘dot com’ collapse.

-As Chief Technology Officer, David oversees core development and delivery of Featurespace’s enterprise Adaptive Behavioral Analytic solutions.
+As Founder of Featurespace, David oversees core development and delivery of Featurespace’s enterprise Adaptive Behavioral Analytic solutions working directly with customers around the globe.

 David co-founded Featurespace.
 He has more than 15 years’ experience in software development and turning research into commercial reality.
 Under his leadership, Featurespace has grown from a concept into a commercial success with blue-chip company customers.
 Before founding Featurespace, David worked as a research engineer at the Wireless Signal Processing Group at National ICT Australia (NICTA).
 He was also a self-employed consultant offering IT services to small and medium-size businesses in Canberra, Australia.
 David graduated with honours from Australian National University, completing degrees in Engineering and Information Technology.
 He has been awarded more than ten prizes and scholarships for his academic and commercial achievements, including the 2011 ITC Enterprise Award for Young Entrepreneur.